Integrate APS with Dynamics 365 for SCM

 }

 It is important to remove (to be exact, not to rebuild after the last user interaction) such a control from the screen once it receives its input, otherwise it will be prompted repeatedly in an infinite loop.
+The second example showcases a custom control with an InstructionControl reference for requesting confirmations while presenting a hint in italic:

 [ExtensionOf(classStr(WHSMobileAppServiceDecoratorRuleInstruction))]